pedrolacerda/bridgerton-tweets-extraction/README.md

     - torchvision *
     - tensorfow *

+> [!IMPORTANT]
-:hint: * These libraries are required for the sentiment analysis part of the script.
+> These libraries are required for the sentiment analysis part of the script.
 If do not with to use this feature, you can remove the code related to it.

 ## Installation